kr-colab/popvae/README.md

   <img src="img/popvae_logo.svg" width="40%">
 </p>

-Dimensionality reduction for population genetic data with a variational autoencoder (VAE)

 # Summary
-popVAE fits a variational autoencoder to a set up input genotypes.
-A VAE is essentially a pair of neural networks which first encodes an input as a probability distribution in a low-dimensional latent space and then attempts to recreate the input given a location in latent space.
+popVAE fits a variational autoencoder (VAE) to a set up input genotypes.
+A VAE is essentially a pair of neural networks that first encodes an input as a probability distribution in a low-dimensional latent space and then attempts to recreate the input given a location in latent space.
+The "encoder" is the network that goes from data to latent space, and the "decoder" is the network from latent space to generated data.

-By passing genotypes to a trained encoder we can visualize the relative differentiation among samples (more similar genotypes should be close to each other in latent space).
-This is similar to PCA, t-SNE, or UMAP, but with a user-defined number of dimensions and using a completely nonlinear framework.
-By passing latent space coordinates to the decoder we can also create new artificial genotypes characteristic of a given sample or population.
+For genotype data we can use the encoder to visualize differentiation among a set of samples, and the decoder to generate artifical genotypes similar to a given sample or population.

-A manuscript describing popVAE's methods and testing it on several empirical datasets can be found at: <TBD>
+A manuscript describing popVAE's methods and testing it on several empirical datasets can be found at: ?coming soon?

 # Install
-The `setup.py` script should take care of all dependencies for you.
+The `setup.py` script should take care of all dependencies.
 Clone this repo then install with

 ```
 cd popvae